|Administration and Management

 9. Motor vehicles

-- Vehicles should be rented from the University's approved rental car suppliers, or if the appropriate vehicle is unavailable, then from mainstream rental car providers at the most cost effective rate.
+- Vehicles should be rented from the University’s approved rental car suppliers using either the supplier’s web reservation system (with payment made via the travellers’ PCard), or via the University’s MTA (which can be charged back to the University via the MTA’s consolidated invoice).
+If the appropriate vehicle is unavailable, then from mainstream rental car providers at the most cost-effective rate.

 - The most economical and environmentally friendly (i.e. lowest greenhouse gas emissions) type and size of rental car should be used, consistent with the requirements of the trip including the distance to be driven, the terrain and the number of people and type and quantity of goods being carried.